When deciding how to approach a competency model-building project, it is useful to consider three distinctive approaches:

 - Multiple Job Approach

 A project usually focuses on one of these approaches, although it is possible to use a combination of these approaches within one organization.
+The first of the three approaches are described below.

 Single Job Competency Model